shashmap/Point-It-Out/README.md

 ➤ In C
 Pointers and addresses

-Pointer arithmetic
+-Pointer arithmetic

-Pointers vs arrays
+-Pointers vs arrays

-Dynamic memory allocation (malloc, calloc, free)
+-Dynamic memory allocation (malloc, calloc, free)

-Function pointers
+-Function pointers

 ➤ In C++

-Pointers to objects and classes
+-Pointers to objects and classes

-new and delete
+-new and delete

-Smart pointers (unique_ptr, shared_ptr)
+-Smart pointers (unique_ptr, shared_ptr)

 About This Repo: